full

 Speaker:

-Wanting to think through it all had closed the mirror and as it happens,
+had closed the mirror, and, as it happens,

 Speaker:

-Was met with his own muzzle, surprising himself, just a little without
+was met with his own muzzle, surprising himself, just a little,

 Speaker:

-thinking what it was in front of him.
+without thinking about what was in front of him.

 Speaker: